DrewNaylor/guinget/docs/experimental-options.md

 `7z.exe` is used when using 7-Zip to extract the manifests and database.
 Not everyone has `7z.exe` installed to `"C:\Program Files\7-Zip\7z.exe"`, so you can change that here, with a `Browse` dialog for convenience.

+If the path contains `://`, it'll be reset to default.

 Defaults to `"C:\Program Files\7-Zip\7z.exe"`.

 ## Use Robocopy to copy manifests and database